-Category Description Detailed definition of a job Receive Mail job Platform Checks whether the OS matches that of the execution destination host.
-Common to action jobs Platform Checks whether the OS matches that of the execution destination host. ^{#8} Permission for executing files ^{#9, #10, #11} Checks whether the OS user who executes the job has execution and read permission for the target file.
+Category Description Detailed definition of a job Common to action jobs Platform Checks whether the OS matches that of the execution destination host. ^{#8} Permission for executing files ^{#9, #10, #11} Checks whether the OS user who executes the job has execution and read permission for the target file.
 This check uses the same method as when normal jobs are executed.
 However, for queueless jobs executed in UNIX, the execution permission is not checked when the OS user executing a job has superuser permission (that is, the root user).
 Note that JP1/AJS3 checks execution-file permissions only for the primary group of the OS user who executes the job.